Mark Vermeulen: Disciplinary problems

 He has had a number of disciplinary problems.
 He was sent home from Zimbabwe's tour of England in 2003 after ignoring management instructions to travel with the rest of the squad.
 Then in 2006 he was banned from all cricket played under the auspices of the England and Wales Cricket Board after a violent altercation with spectators at a match between Ashton and his club, Werneth in the Central Lancashire League.
 The original ban imposed was ten years, but on appeal it was reduced to three years, two of which were suspended.
 The ban took effect from 1 April 2007.

 In November 2006, Vermeulen was held by police after apparently fleeing the scene of a suspicious fire at the Zimbabwean Cricket Academy in Harare.
 A fire had also been set at the Zimbabwe Cricket headquarters.
 ZCU Managing Director Ozias Bvute confirmed that Vermeulen was being held "for questioning" in the incident.
 Vermeulen was formally charged with arson in the incident on 2 November.
 In January 2008, he was cleared on grounds of mental illness, and in February announced that he was hoping to make a comeback.

 In May 2008, Vermeulen offered to help rebuild the academy he burnt by using a percentage of his earnings that he would get by playing for Zimbabwe again.

 In October 2015, Vermeulen was banned from all cricket by Zimbabwe Cricket after posting racist comments on social media, where he compared black Zimbabweans to apes.

 Style

-At his most comfortable against pace bowling, Vermeulen was a back-foot player by inclination, particularly strong on the cut, pull and hook shots, although he was also a sweet timer of the ball through the covers.
-He was an excellent slip fielder, and an occasional offbreak bowler.
+Along with being a batsman, he fileded in the slips, and was an occasional offbreak bowler.